 The Company Secretary is appointed and removed by the Board.
 The Company Secretary works with the Chairman, the Board and the Board Committees on all governance related issues.
 All Directors have access to the Company Secretary for the purpose of obtaining information or advice.
-The Company Secretary may retain the services of independent advisory bodies if requested by the Board or Board Committees.
+The Company Secretary may also retain the services of independent advisory bodies if requested by the Board or Board Committees.
 The office of the Company Secretary is responsible for the systems and processes that enables the Board to perform its role and also provides secretariat services for each of the Board Committees.
 The Committee agendas, papers and minutes are available to all members of the Board.

 The Board undertakes ongoing self assessment and review of its performance and of the performance of the Board Committees.
 Board surveys are conducted on a regular basis in order to establish the views of all Directors on these issues.

-During the year, the Nomination Committee discussed a range of issues relating to the roles, skills and performance of the Board, its procedures and practices.
-Overall, the Committee found that the Board has a wide diversity of skills, experience and views and that there are no obvious deficiencies in the collective skill set of the Board.
-The Committee is of the view that the Board has continued to work in a cohesive, focused and strategic way with Directors actively encouraged to express a full range of views.
+During the Financial Year, a survey of the Board was conducted by Mr Brian Schwartz, Deputy Chairman.
+Overall, the survey reflected that the Board has a wide diversity of skills, experience and views, and that there are no obvious deficiencies in the collective skill set of the Board.
+It was also noted that the Board continues to operate in a cohesive, focussed and strategic manner, with all Directors encouraged to express a full range of views.
 The Board is committed to transparency in assessing the performance of the Board.
 As part of this commitment, Cameron Ralph Pty Limited was commissioned to complete a comprehensive, independent assessment of the Board of Westfield Group in January 2010.
 Details of the Cameron Ralph assessment and findings are set out in the Corporate Governance Statement in 2010 Annual Report of the Westfield Group.